3 YEARS OF BUHARI/OSINBAJO APC GOVERNMENT: Which Way Nigeria?

 CAPITALISM SUFFERS A CRISIS OF POLITICAL REPRESENTATION

-Going by this background, it is obvious that the growing division among the capitalist ruling elite has become so irreconcilable.
-The internal crises in the APC which most likely would lead to the sacrificing of Party chairman Oyegun by May when congresses are held is symptomatic of the division.
+As the 2019 general elections draws near, the growing division among the capitalist ruling elite has become so irreconcilable.
+The internal crises in the APC which most likely would lead to the sacrificing of Party chairman Oyegun by June is symptomatic of the division.
 So also is the inability of the PDP to serve as a credible alternative.
 In fact despite mass disappointment in the ruling APC, many still view the PDP with justified disgust and indignation.

-Unlike Jonathan in 2015, there still exists a prospect for Buhari’s re-election in 2019 (that is if he does not succumb to pressure not to run on account of his age and health) despite the decline in his support base.
+However unlike Jonathan in 2015, there still exists a prospect for Buhari’s re-election in 2019 (that is if he does not succumb to pressure not to run on account of his age and health) despite the decline in his support base.
 Buhari hails from the hugely-populated North where he has a significant support base with huge existence of ethno-religious bias, in addition to his cult-hero status in Northwest and Northeast that has potential to attract big votes in his favour.
-Also the “success” of the government in fight against Boko Haram will equally count in its favour.
-Furthermore, unlike under Jonathan, the growing disenchantment in Buhari has not yet translated into a mass illusion in any other member of the capitalist ruling elite.

 SPN AND 2019 GENERAL ELECTION

 The Labour Party’s failure is a central reason why the SPN was formed and is attempting to take steps towards building a working peoples’ party independent from the parties of the elite.
-Even in a situation where the SPN did not win any seats next year, its involvement in the coming election alone will help to popularize the fact that there exists a better but alternative way through which society can be organised for the benefit of all against the prevailing situation whereby the profit interests of the few members of the capitalist class determine the basis of running the society.
-It will also provide an avenue for activists who are enthusiastic about transforming society to gain useful experience and build their confidence which will be vital in terms of co-ordination, mobilisation and organization of the mass of people during struggles that would inevitably break out in the period that will follow the 2019 elections regardless of who wins.
+Even in a situation where the SPN did not win any seats next year, its involvement in the coming election alone will help to popularize the fact that there exists a better but alternative way through which society can be organized for the benefit of all against the prevailing situation whereby the profit interests of the few members of the capitalist class determine the basis of running the society.